angelorange/coin/README.md

  You can use postman, or a similar app, to send json to this API.The endpoint and the item's list are below.

+## Explanation
+To avoid issues with numbers, all the numbers are Integers.
+For example, if you want to send $10.00, you need to send in the request body 1000.
+So, in the other words, everything is in cents.

 ### Endpoint

  - Create user ( post /api/users )